The Dream Job: Development

 The drama held its soft launch on 26 January 2016, one month after filming commenced.
-Hugo Ng, Shaun Chen, Jeanette Aw, Rebecca Lim, Zhang Zhenhuan, Ian Fang, Aileen Tan, Pan Lingling, Romeo Tan, Sheila Sim, Somaline Ang, Brandon Wong, Bonnie Loo and Chen Tianwen were present at the event.
+Hugo Ng, Shaun Chen, Jeanette Aw, Rebecca Lim, Zhang Zhenhuan, Ian Fang, Aileen Tan, Pan Lingling, Romeo Tan, Sheila Sim, Hong Ling, Brandon Wong, Bonnie Loo and Chen Tianwen were present at the event.
 The cast also shared their first jobs at the launch.
 The production crew and cast (Shaun Chen, Aw, Lim and Zhang), together with the Toggle reporting crew, head to Perth on 18 March for a week of filming.
 Toggle made live reports throughout their stint.
 The cast also provided their experiences while filming for the show on Fridays, beginning from 20 May.
 Back in Singapore, filming for Cheng Huishan and Zhang Lixing (played by Aw and Zhang)'s wedding was on 28 March.
 Shaun Chen disclosed that his family "may attend Star Awards 2016", and he is jam-packed with filming commitments - he might fly to Taiwan to film a movie in April, before returning to star in Hero the following month, also starring Chen Hanwei and Jesseca Liu.
 Filming wrapped up in April 2016.

 A press conference was held at Swissôtel The Stamford on 21 June 2016.
-Hugo Ng, Shaun Chen, Rebecca Lim, Ian Fang, Aileen Tan, Pan Lingling, Romeo Tan, Sheila Sim, Somaline Ang, Bonnie Loo and Chen Tianwen attended the conference.
+Hugo Ng, Shaun Chen, Rebecca Lim, Ian Fang, Aileen Tan, Pan Lingling, Romeo Tan, Sheila Sim, Hong Ling, Bonnie Loo and Chen Tianwen attended the conference.
 Notably absent were Jeanette Aw, who was away on a holiday, and Zhang Zhenhuan, who was filming Legal Eagles in Malaysia.

 A meet-and-greet session was held on 25 June at Changi City Point.
 Ng and Pan were not present at the event, but Wong, who was also absent from the conference, joined the other nine.
 The first 150 audience to form the queue for the event got to receive an autographed poster and a goodie bag each.